willharwood/subjectiveimmortality/SOURCES.md

 * Nietzsche, Endless Recurrence theory (ewige Wiederkehr).
 Introduced as a thought experiment in the Gay Science.
   In Thus Spake Zarathustra the protagonist must get over his horror of eternal return.
 * Poincare recurrence theorem
+* Hume: Philo against Epicurus

+# Some notes on books and papers, to grow

-# Lucretius, John Godwin, 2004
+## Lucretius, John Godwin, 2004

 Aimed at the general reader.
 De rerum natura.